shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 const rec = await resp.wait();
 ```

 If you try to create an entry now, your MetaMask wallet will ask you to sign a transaction to mint the NFT.
-After Arweave confirms the post, you'll be able to navigate to the post and see the NFT!
+After Arweave confirms the entry, you'll be able to navigate to the entry and see the NFT!

 But wouldn't it be nice if you could transfer that NFT to someone else?
-Perhaps someone wants to purchase the post from you or you want to gift ownership of the post to a friend.
+Perhaps someone wants to purchase the entry from you or you want to gift ownership of the entry to a friend.
 We'll tackle that next in Step 7.

 ##### _Listing 6.1: Code for smart contract_
 ```javascript